 How much of the pedestrian's negligence plays in contributing to the accident impacts the outcome of the claim.
 The lawyers at Pacific Injury Law Firm can discuss the topic of comparative negligence Can you sue if partially at fault for the accident? with you in greater detail.

 All it takes is an instant of distraction.
 Still, the physical, psychological, and financial impact of an injury to a pedestrian resulting from a negligent driver can take years to recover from, if ever.
 In 2017, the most recent year for which data from the Oregon Department of Transportation has full statistics Oregon had 71 fatalities from motorcycle accidents, which does not include the 1015 motorcycle crash injuries that resulted from negligent drivers and automobile accidents.
-Helping the client recover physically and emotionally is a job that the best Oregon pedestrian accident lawyers should take as seriously as helping you recover financially.
+Helping the client recover physically and emotionally is a job that the best Oregon pedestrian accident attorneys should take as seriously as helping you recover financially.
 The pedestrian injury lawyers at Pacific Injury Law Firm believe that top legal representation means encouraging clients to follow their doctors' orders first while building the financial recovery around that healing.

 Getting you access to help to address your physical and emotional injuries after a pedestrian accident is a top priority for our Oregon personal injury lawyers.